Warning: Cannot modify header information - headers already sent

 This is done with the

-operator on an optional.
+!operator on an optional.
 For example:As

-here, you will get a crash on the line where you force unwrap it.2.
+anOptionalStringisnilhere, you will get a crash on the line where you force unwrap it.2.
 Implicitly Unwrapped Optionals

 These are defined with a

-after the type.These optionals are assumed to contain a value.
+!, rather than a?after the type.These optionals are assumed to contain a value.
 Therefore whenever you access an implicitly unwrapped optional, it will automatically be force unwrapped for you.
 If it doesn’t contain a value, it will crash.

 In order to work out which variable caused the crash, you can hold ⌥ while clicking to show the definition, where you might find the optional type.